tolnai/esphome-dashboard-lilygo-t5/README.md

 My work was inspired by geekuillaume and Plawasan.

+Disclaimer: this is really not a cleaned up version yet. 🙂

 ## Device

 I used a Lilygo T5 4,7" e-ink display + ESP32 ordered from Aliexpress, PH 2.0 9102 Chip version.
 The device came in a nice package with a USB cable included.
 Once installing the proper driver it was ready to use.